midi-mixer/plugin-obs/README.md

 # OBS Plugin

 Currently this is a proof-of-concept plugin to show some practical usage of [midi-mixer-plugin](https://github.com/midi-mixer/midi-mixer-plugin).
-It provides an exceedingly basic OBS integration by adding a list of all sources to your MIDI Mixer assignments list.
+It provides an exceedingly basic OBS integration by adding a list of all sources to your MIDI Mixer assignments list and button types for switching between scenes.

 ## Usage